-1. Homogeneous, simple geometry.

-For calculation of dose values in homogeneous phantoms for fields without special accessories and without asymmetrical collimator setting the tolerances of the second column under (1) can be applied.
-These test situations include variation of SSD, rectangular field sizes, oblique incidence.

-2. Complex geometry (including a wedge, inhomogeneity, asymmetry).
+- a.
+Homogeneous, simple geometry. - For calculation of dose values in homogeneous phantoms for fields without special accessories and without asymmetrical collimator setting the tolerances of the second column under (1) can be applied.
+These test situations include variation of SSD, rectangular field sizes, and oblique incidence. - b.
+Complex geometry (including a wedge, inhomogeneity, asymmetry).
 For dose calculations for complex cases, larger tolerances are acceptable.
 These situations include beams with wedges, inhomogeneities, irregular fields, missing tissue effects, and asymmetrical collimator settings, but not a combination of these modifications.

 See under column (2).